 Throw a little soil over the tops of the carrots to stop them going rubbery or green and I am happy to report that there are fewer caterpillars gnawing at my purple sprouting broccoli than last week.

-Courgettes, squash and pumpkins need to be on placed onto something solid like a tile or paving, they do not want to linger on the damp soil for too long as they will rot.
+Courgettes, squash and pumpkins need to be placed onto something solid like a tile or paving.
+They do not want to linger on the damp soil for too long as they will rot.
 This is a way of hardening the skins and they could last for a few months if you let them ‘dry’ in the sun.

-I really want to grow tulips and spring flowering bulbs, but I always seem to lose them and not look after them in my flower beds so I thought why not plant them in a space in the vegetable patch, they would have flowered by May which is when you begin to plant out your summer vegetables, so perhaps I can do both.
+I really want to grow tulips and spring flowering bulbs.
+However, I always seem to lose them and not look after them in my flower beds.
+So I thought why not plant them in a space in the vegetable patch?
+They would have flowered by May which is when you begin to plant out your summer vegetables, so perhaps I can do both.

 So I cleared a patch, fed it with old manure, spent a few bob on matching coloured tulips and now I will wait and see what happens.

 Lastly, collect your seeds!
 I wonder round the garden every now and then with a couple of envelopes, in them I put seeds from flowers and vegetables.
 Or if I cut up a courgette, tomato, bean or melon, I put them on a saucer and let them dry on the window sill and then put them into an envelope for next Spring.
 It saves you lots of money so why not.

 Any questions related to this post, as ever, let us know in the comments box below and we'll answer as soon as we can.